-Q.36.
-The farm laborers in Palampur usually earn less than the minimum wage.
+Q36.
+The farm labourers in Palampur usually earn less than the minimum wage.
 Why?

-The use of modem agricultural implements like tractors, threshers and harvesters by the large and medium farmers has reduced the amount of agricultural labor required.
-So, there is competition for work among the agricultural laborers in the village.
-Knowing that the supply is much more than the demand, the laborers themselves agree to work for wages that are lower than minimum wages.
-The farmers exploit this condition of excess labor supply and force laborers to work for low wages.
+The use of modem agricultural implements like tractors, thrashers, and harvesters by the large and medium farmers has reduced the amount of agricultural labour required.
+So, there is competition for work among the agricultural labourers in the village.
+Knowing that the supply is much more than the demand, the labourers themselves agree to work for wages that are lower than minimum wages.
+The farmers exploit this condition of excess labour supply and force labourers to work for low wages.

 Multiple Cropping: To grow more than one crop on a piece of land during the year is known as multiple cropping.
 It is the most common way of increasing production on a given piece of land.
-Modern Farming Method The farmers of Punjab, Haryana and Western Uttar Pradesh use HYV seeds, tube wells for irrigation, chemical fertilizers and pesticides, as well as machinery like tractors and threshers to increase the production.
-All these measures comprise what are known as modern farming methods.
+Modern Farming Method The farmers of Punjab, Haryana and Western Uttar Pradesh use HYV seeds, tube wells for irrigation, chemical fertilizers, and pesticides, as well as machinery like tractors and threshers to increase production.
+All these measures comprise what is known as modern farming methods.

-Q.38.
-Why are farm laborers like Dala and Ramkali poor?
+Q38.
+Why are farm labourers like Dala and Ramkali poor?

-(i) Dala and Ramkali are landless farm laborers who work on daily wages in Palampur.
+(i) Dala and Ramkali are landless farm labourers who work on daily wages in Palampur.

-(ii) The minimum wages for farm laborer set by the government is 115 per day, they get only 80.
+(ii) The minimum wages for farm labourers set by the government is 115 per day, they get only 80.

-(iii) There is heavy competition for work among the farm laborers in Palampur, so people agree to work for lower wages.
+(iii) There is heavy competition for work among the farm labourers in Palampur, so people agree to work for lower wages.

-Q.39.
+Q39.
 Gosaipur and Majauli are two villages in North Bihar.
-Out of a total of 850 households in the two villages, there are more than 250 men who are employed in rural Punjab and Haryana or in Delhi, Mumbai, Surat, Hyderabad or Nagpur.
-Such migration is common in most villages across in India.
+Out of a total of 850 households in the two villages, there are more than 250 men who are employed in rural Punjab and Haryana or in Delhi, Mumbai, Surat, Hyderabad, or Nagpur.
+Such migration is common in most villages across India.
 Why do people migrate?
 Can you describe based on your imagination the work that the migrants of Gosaipur and Majauli might do at the place of destination?

-Ans.
-Mostly people migrate in search of employment or better job opportunities to the cities like Mumbai, Delhi, etc or to the prosperous agricultural regions like Punjab and Haryana to work as farm laborers.
+Most people migrate in search of employment or better job opportunities to the cities like Mumbai, Delhi, etc, or to the prosperous agricultural regions like Punjab and Haryana to work as farm labourers.

 (i) This migration usually takes place when a person is unemployed or in extreme poverty, which may be due to lack of land, displacement, negative impact of natural disasters like drought or floods, etc.

-(ii) The migrants from Gosaipur and Majauli who went to cities will probably find work as casual laborers, industrial workers, street hawkers, rickshaw pullers, headload workers or as servants in homes and hotels, etc.
+(ii) The migrants from Gosaipur and Majauli who went to cities will probably find work as casual labourers, industrial workers, street hawkers, rickshaw pullers, headload workers, or as servants in homes and hotels, etc.

-(iii) Those who went to rural areas of Punjab and Haryana will probably work as farm laborers since agriculture is the main occupation of the rural people in these states.
+(iii) Those who went to rural areas of Punjab and Haryana will probably work as farm labourers since agriculture is the main occupation of the rural people in these states.

-Q.40.
-In what way is Kareem's capital and labor different from Mishrilal?
+Q40.
+In what way are Kareem's capital and labour different from Mishrilal?

-Both have fixed capital in the form of machines, but Kareem has a larger fixed capital because he has asset in the form of computers which are more expensive than the sugarcane crushing machine.
-Kareem has also employed educated and qualified computer teachers, whereas Mishrilal's labour is mainly unskilled labor.
+Both have fixed capital in the form of machines, but Kareem has a larger fixed capital because he has assets in the form of computers which are more expensive than the sugarcane crushing machine.
+Kareem has also employed educated and qualified computer teachers, whereas Mishrilal's labour is mainly unskilled labour.

-Ans.
-Reasons why someone didn't start a computer centre may be any of the following:
+Reasons, why someone didn't start a computer centre, may be any of the following: